Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 \subsection{Remarks on tracking of non-admissible trajectories}

-When designing a control task, there are often cases where asymptotic stability cannot be achieved.
-For example, in trajectory tracking, it is not always easy to identify trajectories that satisfy the dynamics of the system of interest, unless there is special structure one can exploit, e.g., differential flatness \cite{mellinger2011minimum}.
+When designing a control task, there are often cases where asymptotic stability/convergence to the desired equilibrium cannot be achieved.
+For example, in trajectory tracking, it is not always feasible to identify trajectories that satisfy the dynamics of the system of interest, unless there is special structure one can exploit, e.g., differential flatness \cite{mellinger2011minimum}.
 The control goal in this case is to ensure that the deviation of the generated (feasible) open-loop trajectory from the desired one is bounded, i.e., $||x_i^*(t)-x^d(t)||\leq\Delta_i$ for $t \in [t_i, t_i+T]$ with $\Delta_i \in [0,\infty)$.
 Unlike the decaying disturbance case, the upper bound $\Delta_i$ does not have any structure that can be exploited.
 Thus there is no guarantee that $\overline{x}_{cl}(t) \to x^d(t)$ as $t\to\infty$.

-Similar to the disturbance case, these observations stem from the fact that the feasibility of the contractive constraint, and thus of the open-loop problem, can no longer be ensured when tracking an infeasible trajectory.
-In these cases, in order to keep the error from the desired behavior bounded, one can set $\alpha_d$ to more negative values such that the control generation is more ``aggressive".
-By doing so, the selected action leads to smaller cost increase (at a higher control cost) and iSAC generates a feasible response that is close to the desired infeasible objective, as shown in the simulations that follow.
+Nevertheless, even for this scenario, our simulation results show that iSAC keeps the deviation from the desired infeasible trajectories bounded.